 Tuition fees are accounted for on an accruals basis and are payable on enrolment or on a termly or monthly basis for those electing to pay by instalments.
 Where fees are paid through tuition fee loans payments are normally received in three instalments in October, February and May.
-Due to the Covid-19 pandemic, it has been announced that, fees normally payable in February 2021 will be brought forward and paid in October 2020.
 Where a fee waiver has been granted, the fee income has been stated net of the waiver to reflect the actual fee charged to the student.

-1. Accounting Policies (continued)
+1. Accounting policies (continued)